 Learn the Lingo of M&A Agreement Provisions

-The purchase agreement will contain a section that might be titled “General” or “Miscellaneous” or something similar.
-It may also include a section containing certain definitions for terms used throughout the Purchase Agreement.
+The purchase agreement will contain a section that might be titled “General,” “Miscellaneous,” or something similar.
+It may also include a clause containing definitions for certain terms used throughout the purchase agreement.
 These purchase agreement provisions are sometimes called “boilerplate provisions.”
 However, they can be just as critical to the parties as the sections described above.
-These provisions typically help answer the following questions:
+These clauses and the provisions therein typically help answer the following questions:

 What is Included in the Purchase Agreement?

-- Amendments—Amendment provisions determine how the parties can amend the Purchase Agreement in the future.
-Amendments are typically presented in an additional contract signed by all parties. usually with another contract signed by all parties).
+- Amendments – Amendment provisions determine how the parties can amend the purchase agreement in the future.
+Amendments are typically presented in an additional contract signed by all parties.

-- Waivers—This provision states that a party’s action or inaction will not be deemed to be a waiver of a condition or another party’s breach, unless the waiving party confirms in writing that it is waiving the condition or breach.
+- Waivers – This provision states that a party’s action or inaction will not be deemed a waiver of a condition or another party’s breach unless the waiving party confirms in writing that it is waiving the condition or breach.
 This is to help avoid inadvertent waivers.